 Suzanne Schmick is a lifetime resident of Whitman County.
 She grew up on a wheat farm between Farmington and Tekoa (Seltice).
 Following high school graduation, Suzanne attended the University of Puget Sound in Tacoma, Washington for two years, and then transferred to Washington State University to complete a Bachelor of Science degree in Vocational Home Economics Education.
 In 1983 Suzanne married Steve Schmick of Endicott and moved to his third generation family farm where they have raised two children, Dylan and Aja.

 In 1983 following her move to Endicott, Suzanne began working and continues to work for Endicott School District.
 During her time with the district, she has worked in the business office, teaching in the elementary and middle schools and has served as the building principal.
+Currently, Suzanne serves as the Superintendent of the St. John- Endicott Cooperative Schools.
 In 1990 Suzanne completed her masters degree in Administration and Curriculum Development from Gonzaga University.

 The five-member board of trustees is responsible for governance of Whitman County Rural Library District, which is all of Whitman County except within the Pullman City limits.
 The district is composed of 14 branch libraries and nearly 30 employees, most being part-time.
 Board members work actively to learn about the library, oversee operations and help guide its future.